 Getting the information you need

-You may have other questions, and a good driving instructor will be prepared to go through all of them with you, to work out the best way forward.
+You may have other questions.
+A good driving instructor will be prepared to go through everything you need to know to work out the best way forward.

-The National Autistic Society also has tips on making lessons more comfortable, as well as practical advice on applying for a licence, tests and accessing additional support.
-You can contact its Norwich branch through their Facebook page.
+The National Autistic Society has tips on making lessons more comfortable.
+They also have practical advice on applying for a licence, tests and accessing additional support.
+You can contact their Norwich branch through their Facebook page.

-DVLA outlines how to notify them of ASD or other health conditions.
+DVLA has guidance on how to notify them of ASD or other health conditions.

-If you would like to find out more about our lessons and how we can help you, please don’t hesitate to get in touch.
+If you would like to find out more about our driving tuition and how we can help accommodate your needs, please don’t hesitate to get in touch.